CoderSales/Portfolio-Project-4/Documentation/DEBUG.md

 2. Drop the database.
 If using Heroku Postgres, the command for this is:
 `heroku pg:reset DATABASE_URL`.
+    - note:
+      - not working
+      - use:
+        - `heroku login -i`
+        - instead

-Locally, just delete the db.sqlite3  file.
+    - Locally, just delete the db.sqlite3  file.

 3. Run the commands python3 manage.py makemigrations and python3 manage.py migrate to remake migrations and setup the new database.